bigskysoftware/htmx/www/content/docs.md

 is found for an element in the new content, the attributes of the old content are copied onto the new element before the swap occurs.
 The new content is then swapped in, but with the *old* attribute values.
 Finally, the new attribute values are swapped in, after a "settle" delay (20ms by default).
-A little crazy, but this is what allowes CSS transitions to work without any javascript by the developer.
+A little crazy, but this is what allows CSS transitions to work without any javascript by the developer.

 ### Out of Band Swaps {#oob_swaps}